 It’s great when your home smells fresh, but what’s lurking in the scents that linger after you clean?
 The secret to that smell might be putting your health at risk.
-A group of chemicals called volatile organic compounds (VOCs) in cleaning products pollute the air inside Canadian homes.
+A group of chemicals called volatile organic compounds (VOCs) in cleaning products are sources of indoor air pollution inside Canadian homes.
 That’s what we found in our new report, The Dirty Truth: How toxic cleaning products are putting Canadians at risk.

 VOCs are a key contributor to poor indoor air quality.
 They have been linked to respiratory illnesses, cancer, and lower birth weights and lower IQs in the developing fetus when pregnant mothers are exposed.